github/developer.github.com/content/guides/managing-deploy-keys.md

 #### Setup

-Setting up a deploy key is almost exactly the same as setting up a normal key, but you attach the key to a repository instead of a user.

 1. [Run the `ssh-keygen` procedure][generating-ssh-keys] on your server.
 2. Instead of going to your account settings, go to the your repository's settings page.
    ![Settings tab](https://github-images.s3.amazonaws.com/help/repository/repo-actions-settings.png)